weld/weld-testing/junit5/README.md

 ### `@OverrideBean`

-This annotations covers a rather specific use case, it allows to override a bean which would otherwise be included in the container.
+This annotations covers a rather specific use case, it allows to "override a bean" which may otherwise be included in the container.
-It usually goes hand in hand with `@Produces` which is a natural way to provide replacement bean.
+It usually goes hand in hand with `@Produces` which is a natural way to provide a replacement bean.
+Strictly speaking, this is just an always enabled alternative stereotype.
 Let's look at a code snippet:

 ```java